carlosseveriano3/note-app-with-speech-recognition/README.md

 <h1>Note App</h1>

-In this aplication you can enable the speech feature so the audio is converted to text and automatically fulfills the textbox for you, or you can also write a text note as usual.
+In this application you can enable the speech feature so the audio is converted to text and automatically fulfills the textbox for you, or you can also write a text note as usual.

 The speech recognition feature was implemented with Web Speech API.